-I specialise in business intelligence, visualisation, analytics, data mining and SQL wrangling.
+I specialise in business intelligence, data visualisation, analytics and SQL wrangling.
 Which is a wordy way of saying I deliver insights from numbers.

-This is a personal diary of data visualisations I've done for work, or fun.
+This is a personal diary of data viz I enjoyed making.

 Why I keep this diary...

-Over the years I've sat through lots of data presentations (and given a few) where audiences died trying to understand great analysis that was badly presented.
+Over the years I've sat through lots of presentations (and given a few) where audiences died trying to understand badly presented data analysis.

 It's a heart breaker.

 So a while ago I stepped outside of the numbers world and took a night school class in graphic design.
 I can't pretend it made me a designer, but understanding a little more about colour theory, typography and grids has really helped in presenting my work.

 I also learned to respect design as a storytelling tool.

 This page is a personal diary of visualisation (viz) side projects.
 Some attracted lots of public attention and some got none, but I hope they're all getting better.
 Data viz is more art than science and I'm on a seemingly endless learning curve.

 I include notes on software and workflow mostly because I've discovered there is no perfect toolset for data visualisation.